 - Correos Station

-You can find 9 UNESCO Heritage Sites in Barcelona
+There are 9 UNESCO Heritage Sites in Barcelona

 Out of the 9 UNESCO heritage sites in the city, 7 are the work of the Catalan architect Gaudi.
 They are: